WordPress website creation

 Written by Tijn Aarden, 16 June 2025

-With the rise of Artificial Intelligence and Google’s AI Overview, user search behavior is changing, but so is the way content is found.
-Terms such as GEO, AIO, AEO and SXO are popping up more and more often.
-These developments make it important to properly understand how these forms relate to each other.
+With the rise of Artificial Intelligence and Google’s AI Overview, users’ search behavior is changing, as is the way content is discovered.
+Terms such as GEO, AIO, AEO, and SXO are popping up more and more frequently.
+These developments make it important to fully understand how these concepts relate to one another.

-Despite all the innovations, SEO remains an important part of online findability.
-Search engines continue to function largely based on text, links and structure.
-Even with AI additions such as generative search results (as with Google’s AI Overview), good SEO still determines whether your content gets seen at all.
-The basic components of SEO still remain:
+Despite all the innovations, SEO remains a key component of online visibility.
+Search engines continue to function largely based on text, links, and structure.
+Even with AI additions such as generative search results (as seen in Google’s AI Overview), good SEO still determines whether your content is visible at all.
+The basic components of SEO remain the same:

-• Off-page SEO: build authority through backlinks, social signals and brand mentions.
+• Off-page SEO: Building authority through backlinks, social signals, and brand mentions.

-• Content optimization: valuable, relevant keywords that match the user’s search intent.
+• Content optimization: valuable, relevant keywords that align with the user’s search intent.

-SEO vs GEO vs AIO vs AEO vs SXO.
-It may seem like a jumble of abbreviations, but each has a distinct role.
-By understanding all of these approaches well, you can better anticipate future search engine developments as a brand or company.
+SEO vs. GEO vs. AIO vs. AEO vs. SXO.
+It may seem like a jumble of acronyms, but each one has a clear role.
+By fully understanding all these approaches, your brand or company can better anticipate future developments in search engines.

 SEO: Search Engine Optimization

-In 2025, SEO is still about optimizing Web sites for search engines such as Google.
-But the emphasis is more than ever on quality, semantic search and E-E-A-T (Experience, Expertise, Authoritativeness and Trustworthiness).
-Structured data, fast load times and mobile-friendliness remain important, as do internal link structures.
+In 2025, SEO will still revolve around optimizing websites for search engines like Google.
+But the focus will be more than ever on quality, semantic searches, and E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness).
+Structured data, fast load times, and mobile-friendliness remain important, as do internal link structures.

-Where quantity (of content and backlinks) used to be important, relevance now prevails.
-The integration of AI in search results means that your content must match search intent even more precisely.
-SEO in 2025 will be more technical and more human at the same time.
+Whereas quantity (of content and backlinks) used to be important, the main rule now is: relevance above all else.
+The integration of AI into search results means that your content must align even more precisely with search intent.
+SEO in 2025 will therefore be both more technical and more human at the same time.

 GEO: Generative Engine Optimization